Samantha Power Scolds Trump for Embracing Russia as it ‘Tears Down’ World Order

 She underscored how Russian meddling in the election, including the hacking of Democratic emails and their release through Wikileaks, made true some of George Washington’s warnings about the “baneful influence” of foreign interests in U.S. politics.

-“It’s not about the leader we chose – it’s about who gets to choose that leader, Powers said.
+“It’s not about the leader we chose – it’s about who gets to choose that leader, Power said.
 “That privilege should belong only to Americans,” she added.

 While Russian intervention around the world — from paramilitaries in Ukraine to strike fighters over Syria to email hacks in the United States — seem unrelated to each other, Power identified a common thread: “What Russia is against.”
 Russia took “one aggressive and destabilizing action after another” in recent years, she said, recounting its illegal annexation of Crimea, war in Ukraine, and “atrocities” in the Syrian civil war to shore up Bashar al-Assad’s regime.